Understanding “Automated Loan Approvals” in 3 Short Minutes

 Local financial institutions know the area and can better assess the value of the land and its potential, so community banks and credit unions are more likely to offer land loans than large national banks.;

-Some lenders, however, may be willing to take a lower down payment and charge lower interest rates if you have plans to build on the land soon.
+Some lenders, however, may be willing to accept a lower down payment and charge lower interest rates if you plan to build on the land soon.

 Also, local lenders are more likely to offer longer repayment terms, giving you more time to repay the debt.